Massachusetts Real Estate- Merrimack Valley

 Improperly Sized Materials

-Improperly sized framing and joist spans are common mistake when building a deck.
+Improperly sized framing and joist spans are common mistakes when building a deck.
 The proper sizing ensures a safe and stable deck.
 Framing joists need to be a certain width based on the span and when undersized cause the deck to sag.

 The spacing of the joists can also be dependent on the decking used.
-Some decking requires only a 12 inch spacing of the joists versus the typical 16 inch spacing.
+Some decking requires only a 12-inch spacing of the joists versus the typical 16-inch spacing.

 Not Using Joist Hangers

 Joist hangers are a must to attach your joists to the ledger board and rim joist.
 They securely attach the joist and prevent them from dropping over time.
 Nailing from the end does not provide the same support a joist hanger does.
-When using joist hangers also make sure you are using the proper hangers for the type of materials used as well as the proper nails.

 Not Resting The Rim Joist On The Deck Posts

-Often a novice will lag the rim joist to the deck posts on the outside of the posts.
-Maximum stability is achieved by resting the rim joist on top of the deck posts and using the proper brackets to affix the joist to the posts.
+Maximum stability is achieved by resting the rim joist on top of the deck posts and using the proper brackets to affix the rim joist to the posts.

-Not Realizing Your In Over Your Head
+Not Realizing You’re In Over Your Head

 Like many things in life, you don’t know what you don’t know.
 And, the same goes for a homeowner building their own deck.
 If much of what I laid out here is foreign to you, it may be time to hire a professional to build your deck.

-Of any structure in the home, the deck causes the most injuries and death.
 It is important to build a safe structure and know when it is beyond your abilities.

 Final Thoughts